dportik/SuperCRUNCH/docs/Analysis_Overview.md

 CDS
 ```

-> Notice the line is stripped of all punctuation and converted to uppercase.
-In this case, a match will be found using the CMOS search term, but not the C-MOS term.
+> Notice the line is stripped of all punctuation (including parentheses) and converted to uppercase.
+In this example, a match will be found using the CMOS search term, but not the C-MOS term.

 ---------------